-THE General Service Representative also attends the quarterly meetings of the Regional Service Committee.
-The Regional Service Committee (RSC) is a committee made up of the GSR's from all the groups within a designated Region.
-This service committee is also designed to provide service to its member groups; and must be duly registered with the World Service Office.
-The ASC and RSC are similar in nature and purpose; however, their functions are slightly different.
-While the ASC serves the specific needs of the individual groups; the RSC serves the common needs of many groups.
-One of the primary aims of the RSC is to unify the groups within its jurisdiction.
+The Area Service Representative attends the quarterly meetings of the Regional Service Committee.
+The Regional Service Committee (RSC) is a committee made up of the ASR's from all the Areas within a designated Region.
+This service committee is designed to provide service to its member Groups and Area; and must be duly registered with the World Service Office.
+The ASC and RSC are similar in nature and purpose, however, their functions are slightly different.
+While the ASC serves the specific needs of the individual groups, the RSC serves the common needs of its Areas.
+One of the primary aims of the RSC is to unify the Groups and Areas within its jurisdiction.
 Another aim is to carry our message to addicts who cannot attend our meetings.
 A third basic function of this committee is to contribute to the growth of N.A. as a whole; both by helping to support our World Services and by initiating much of the work to be finalized at our World Service Conference.
 Ingrained in these basic functions is, of course, our primary purpose of carrying the message of recovery to the addict who still suffers.
 The desire to more effectively achieve this purpose is the reason that our Service System, including the RSC, exists.

 Just as the ASC often deals with problems that the groups cannot resolve on their own; so the RSC tries to solve problems which the groups and their area cannot deal with.
 This is especially true when these problems involve several groups or an entire area.
 This is one way in which the RSC strives for unity.
-Another unifying function of the RSC is that of communications.
-The RSC provides a meeting place for groups and areas and a stepping stone to other Regions and N.A. as a whole.
-Most RSC meetings are held on a Saturday or a Sunday and either in a location central to the region or rotationally in the areas within the region.
-Sometimes the meeting will be scheduled for an afternoon preceded by a luncheon get-together.
-This provides an ideal setting for the representatives of various groups who might not normally get to know one another, to meet and develop valuable lines of communications.
+Another unifying function of the RSC is that of communication.
+The RSC provides a meeting place for Areas and a stepping stone to other Regions and N.A. as a whole.

 The RSC is also responsible for major activities such as conventions, retreats, and round-ups.
 These also can be considered functions to stimulate N.A. unity.
-Most of us have, at some time, attended an activity of this type; and we are aware of the unity, creative action, and fellowship they can create.
-We encourage each region to hold at least one major activity each year.
-These can be as simple as a camping trip or as involved as a convention; it doesn't really matter; they all provide the same stimulus.
+Most of us have, at some time, attended an activity of this type; and we are aware of the unity. creative action, and fellowship they can create.
+We encourage each Region to hold at least one major activity each year.
+These can be as simple as a camping trip or as involved as a convention; it doesn't really matter, they all provide the same stimulus.
 Usually the planning and implementation of an event such as these is left to a Regional subcommittee specifically established for this purpose.
 We have found that a subcommittee system is even more important at the Regional level than it is in our Areas.
 This is because the region covers a greater number of meetings and only meets every few months.
 By necessity most of the work (excluding major decisions and matters of conscience) must be done by subcommittees.
 Only the initiation and finalization of a project actually takes place in the general RSC meeting.